AFDO and Dietitians Australia logos

 Who the pack is for

-Dietitians working in mainstream settings, educators and policy makers may be interested in a copy of this pack to understand the role of dietetics in supporting persons with disability.
+Dietitians working in mainstream settings, educators and policy makers may be interested in a copy of this pack to learn about this project lead by Dietitians Australia and more broadly understand the role of dietetics in supporting persons with disability.

-An overview of the resources available within the CBDD legacy & amplification pack is given below.
+This pack brings together 6 key resources to give an overview of the project and snapshot of some of the key outputs.
+A directory of the resources available within the CBDD legacy & amplification pack is given below.

 Digital: If you would like digital versions, please download and save the resources via the links given below.